 Where is Lee Sharpe now?

-After a career plagued with injuries, former Man United winger Lee Sharpe decided to retire from football in 2003 aged just 32 after three seasons in the lower leagues with the likes of Bradford City and Exeter City.
+After a career plagued with injuries, former Manchester United winger Lee Sharpe decided to retire from football in 2003 aged just 32 after three seasons in the lower leagues with the likes of Bradford City and Exeter City.

-Although Sharpe was unlucky with his fitness he still won an impressive amount of silverware with Manchester United including three Premier League titles, two FA Cup wins, a League Cup win and the UEFA Cup Winners Cup.
+Although he was unlucky with his fitness he still won an impressive amount of silverware during his time at Old Trafford including three Premier League titles, two FA Cup wins, a League Cup win and the UEFA Cup Winners Cup.

 He also represented the England national team at senior level winning eight caps between 1991 and 1995.

 Embed from Getty Images

 Since retiring Sharpe has appeared on a string of reality TV shows including Celebrity Love Island, Dancing on Ice and Celebrity Wrestling.

 He has also worked as a pundit on a number of football shows including Match of the Day, ESPN Star in Singapore and the Abu Dhabi Sports Channel, for their exclusive coverage of the Premier League.

 Alongside his punditry work he is also an accomplished after dinner speaker with amusing stories and anecdotes about this time playing professional football.

 One of his stories involves a young Paul Scholes which he recounted on the BT Sports “Football Tonight” show.